nespinoza/exonailer/README.md

                     where low is the lower limit of the variable and up is the upper limit of the variable.

-    Fixed:          This assumes you are giving the fixed value of the variable in the third column.
+    FIXED:          This assumes you are giving the fixed value of the variable in the third column.

 The mandatory variables that must have some of the above defined priors are: